-Parekh was involved in circular trading and stock manipulation through 1999-2001.
-He borrowed from banks like Global trust Bank and Madhavpura Mercantile Co-operative bank and manipulated a host of stocks known as K-10 stocks.
+Parekh was involved in circular trading and stock manipulation from 1999-2001.
+He borrowed from banks like Global Trust Bank and Madhavpura Mercantile Co-operative bank and manipulated a host of stocks known as K-10 stocks.
 The scandal amount was approximately ₹ 1,250 Crore.
 He has spent only one year in jail, but he has been debarred from trading in the Indian Stock market till 2017.

 Although his name continues to haunt the street as he has been accused of playing from backstage.
 An Intelligence Bureau Report alleged Parekh and his associates to be engaged in circular and insider trading through front entities.